sbt/sbt/src/sphinx/Howto/scaladoc.rst

    apiURL := Some(url("http://example.org/api/"))

-Set `apiURL` to define the base `URL` for the Scaladocs for your library.
+Set :key:`apiURL` to define the base `URL` for the Scaladocs for your library.
-This will enable clients of your library to automatically link against the API documentation using `autoAPIMappings`.
+This will enable clients of your library to automatically link against the API documentation using :key:`autoAPIMappings`.
 (This only works for Scala 2.10.2 and later.)
 For example, ::